 Life of a security review

-- If the Launch-Security flag is set to Review-Requested, check for a design doc.
-If there isn't one, ask for one.
-Flip the Launch-Security flag to Needs-Info.
-The feature owner should flip the flag back to Review-Requested when the design doc is ready for review.
+- If the Launch-Security flag is set to ReviewRequested, the first thing the security reviewer will do is check for a design doc.
+If there isn't one, they will generally ask for one and flip the Launch-Security flag to NeedInfo.
+The feature owner should flip the flag back to ReviewRequested when the design doc is ready for review.

-- If the design doc doesn't have a Security Considerations section, ask for one.
+- If the design doc doesn't have a Security Considerations section, the security reviewer may ask for one.
 Offer a link to the review framework as a guide for how to write that section.
-Flip the Launch-Security flag to Needs-Info.
-The feature owner should flip the flag back to Review-Requested when the design doc is ready for re-review.
+Flip the Launch-Security flag to NeedInfo.
+The feature owner should flip the flag back to ReviewRequested when the design doc is ready for re-review.

-- Use the review framework to evaluate if the feature is respecting security boundaries, handles sensitive data appropriately, etc. It's often also a good idea to consider existing features, in particular their security design and trade-off decisions made in previous reviews.
+- The security reviewer should use the review framework to evaluate if the feature is respecting security boundaries, handles sensitive data appropriately, etc. It's often also a good idea to consider existing features, in particular their security design and trade-off decisions made in previous reviews.

-- Surface controversial design/implementation choices or aspects you're unsure about in the weekly Chrome OS security team meeting.
-Rely on the rest of the team to suggest useful alternative angles and to provide historic context and high-level guidance on Chrome OS security philosophy.
+- Security reviewers are encouraged to surface controversial design/implementation choices or aspects you're unsure about in the weekly Chrome OS security team meeting.
+This is useful so the rest of the team can suggest useful alternative angles and to provide historical context and high-level guidance on Chrome OS security philosophy.

-- If necessary, iterate with the feature owner to resolve any questions or concerns.
+- If necessary, the security reviewer and feature owner will iterate to resolve any questions or concerns.
 Use whatever means of communication seems most appropriate to make progress.
 For simple questions, document comments or email threads will work.
 For in-depth discussion of product requirements, design choices, and implications on security assessment, it‘s usually better to ask for a meeting.
 Note that it is generally the responsibility of the feature owner to drive the review process to a conclusion.
 However, the security reviewer should strive for clear communication on what remains to be addressed at any point in the process.
-As you have probably realized by now, the Launch-Security flag gets flipped between Needs-Info and Review-Requested as the review progresses, always keeping track of who’s responsible for the next action.
+As you have probably realized by now, the Launch-Security flag gets flipped between NeedInfo and ReviewRequested as the review progresses, always keeping track of who’s responsible for the next action.